 For online title loans, the fact that the lender does not see the vehicle in person can make it more difficult to assign an accurate value to the vehicle.

 To help with this process the lender uses both pictures and a vehicle history report.
-These two items are combined to perform a “virtual appraisal”.
+The lender combines these two items to perform a “virtual appraisal”.

 Virtual Title Loan Appraisal